kh296/lightning-xpu/README.md

     ```
     cd lightning-xpu/install
     ```
-- Submit a batch job to perform the installation, using the script [install_lightning_2.7.sh](install/install_lightning_2.7.sh):
+- Edit the script [lightning_install_2.7.sh](install/lightning_install_2.7.sh) to set the project account, then submit to the batch system:
     ```
-    sbatch install_lightning_2.7.sh
+    sbatch lightning_install_2.7.sh
      ```
      This installs PyTorch Lightning based on [PyTorch 2.7](https://pytorch.org/blog/pytorch-2-7/).
 The job writes to a log file `install2.7.log`, and creates a script `lightning-setup-2.7.sh` that can subsequently be sourced to perform environment setup.
 The installation job should take about 30 minutes to complete.
-If it's successful, the log file will end with information about the time taken for the installation.
+If it's successful, the log file will end with information about the time taken.

 ## Running PyTorch Lightning toy example on Dawn

-Continuing after installation of the software for XPU-enabled PyTorch Lightning, the [PyTorch Lightning toy example](https://github.com/Lightning-AI/pytorch-lightning?tab=readme-ov-file#pytorch-lightning-example) can be run on Dawn as follows:
+Starting from the `install` directory, the [PyTorch Lightning toy example](https://github.com/Lightning-AI/pytorch-lightning?tab=readme-ov-file#pytorch-lightning-example) can be run on Dawn as follows:

 - Within the cloned repository, go to the `examples` directory:
 	```